 He dimly remembers feeling terrified beyond all reason, beyond all sense, his usual snark dying in his throat like a bad joke even a giddy drunk wouldn’t giggle at.
 But that maybe Maman would, if she could see him there.

 But now he feels calm.
 All of his worries have been assuaged.
-The past week has actually been a lot less strange than he thought.
+The past week wasn’t as strange as he he thought.
 He was high.
-He was imaging a lot of details.
+He was imagining a lot of details.
 What even were those?
 It was just regular, run of the mill rapes and murders like he always finds himself so involved in, and he really is better off not thinking too deeply about these things.
 Bert Villars got him off scot free.
 It was a case of mistaken identity.
 Who cares what this was about.
 He was lucky not to take a drug test and get charged with a felony for those lines of coke he did and all those bags he did in fact have intent to distribute.
-(Well, maybe, if he didn’t just get high on his own supply).
+(Well, maybe, if he didn’t just get high on his own supply.)

-He can go back home now.
-He can just forget.
+He can go home now.
+He can forget.